Security and anti-virus software plays an essential role in protecting your company's servers and computers.

 It's usually easiest to get a package offering all these functions in one.
 There are two main types of software:

 - Centralised security software.
 These packages give you a central control panel to manage the protection across all your computers.
-Setting up a centralised package requires some expertise, but usually works out cheaper and more effective for businesses with over five computers.
+Setting up a centralised package requires some expertise, but usually works out cheaper and more effective for businesses with more than five computers.

 Every computer and server in your business should be protected by security software.
 You should also consider installing it on mobile devices like tablets and smart phones, especially if they hold critical data.